unstoppabledomains/resolution-java/README.md

 Internal [network config](src/main/resources/com/unstoppabledomains/config/network/uns-config.json)
 can be updated by running the `gradle pullNetworkConfig` task and committing the updated file.

-## Versioning & release process

-### On codebase updates

-- Contributors should update [CHANGELOG.md](CHANGELOG.md) with the listed changes, and increment the client version in [client.json](src/main/resources/com/unstoppabledomains/client/client.json).

-### New packages

-- Create a new Github release (using `semver`);
-- Wait for a successful Github Workflow publishing;
-- Release staging repository by logging into [Nexus Repository Manager](https://oss.sonatype.org/) and performing 'close' and then 'release' actions.

-As an alternative to a CI release, you can perform a manual publish by following these steps:

-- Configure environment variables: `nexusUsername`, `nexusPassword`, `signingKey`, `signingPassword`;
-- Run `gradle publish`;
-- Login to [Nexus Repository Manager](https://oss.sonatype.org/) and perform 'close' and then 'release' actions on a staged repository **OR** run `gradle closeAndReleaseRepository`.

 # Contributions

 Contributions to this library are more than welcome.
 The easiest way to contribute is through GitHub issues and pull requests.